Hives/makers-notes/week-1/README.md

 ### Test drive a simple program

+We test-drove the Boris Bikes project all week.
+I paired with ["Kim", "Matt Thompson", "James Palmer", pair4]

 ### Pair using the driver navigator style

+[Feedback from Matt here... we did ping pong method though...]

 ### Follow an effective debugging practice

 Alice led a debugging workshop.
-My notes are [here](debugging-workshop.md).
-I give a detailed breakdown of using a methodical debugging practice to isolate and fix a bug.
+I took notes, including a detailed explanation of using a methodical debugging practice to isolate and fix a bug: [Debugging workshop notes](debugging-workshop.md)

 To do:
 - There were three more bugs in the exercise... fix them using the method outlined